microsoft/nodejstools/Nodejs/Docs/User/Npm.md

 ### How do I install missing modules?

+*(New in NTVS 1.0 Beta)*

+To install all missing modules:

+1. Right-click on the **npm** node in Solution Explorer.

+2. Click on **Install Missing npm Modules** on the context menu.

+All missing modules will be installed.

+To install a single missing module:

+1. Right-click on the module's node in Solution Explorer.

+2. Click on **Install Missing npm Module** on the context menu.

+The missing module will be installed.

+In both cases **npm**'s output, including any errors, will be written to the **Output** window.
+The status bar will show whether or not **npm** ran successfully.

+*(Alpha release only)*

-In this release there is no **npm install** support for installing missing modules. **This will be available in the beta and, before that, within dev builds.**
+In the alpha release there is no **npm install** support for installing missing modules. **This will be available in the beta and, before that, within dev builds.**

 There are two options to workaround this: